JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/valid-bin.md

 This rule does the following checks on the value of the `bin` property:

 - It must be either a non-empty string or an object.
-- If the value is an object, it should only consist of non-empty string values
+- If the value is an object, it should only consist of non-empty string values.

 Example of **incorrect** code for this rule: